luis198327/naughts-and-crosses/README.md

     ![alt text](https://github.com/luis198327/naughts-and-crosses/blob/main/assets/images/exit-game.JPG)

-    + When testing this function, and with the time delay set to 2 seconds, I noticed that it was possible you could enter a keyboard input in this period and it would feature at the beginning of the welcome message.Or worse, if this was a valid input (1-9) and the Enter key is then pressed, this would take this as the first valid move in the next game.
+    + When testing this function, and with the time delay set to 2 seconds, I noticed that it was possible you could enter a keyboard input in this period and it would feature at the beginning of the welcome message.
+Or worse, if this was a valid input (1-9) and the Enter key is then pressed, this would take this as the first valid move in the next game.
 I wanted this delay so that the print message of "restarting game" would be easily seen and provide good UX.
 But I could not see an easy way of fixing this and preventing keyand inputs during this delay.
 Therefore rather than removing the print message, I decided to reduce the time delay to 0.5 seconds.

 #### Validation
 I used the [PEP8 Online](http://pep8online.com/) validation service to check the validity of my code.